 National Certificate in Gasfitting (Level 4)

-2017 CPD session relevant for licence renewals in the journeyman, tradesman and certifying classes for 1 April 2018 - 31 March 2019 licensing year
+2017 CPD online course for licence renewals in the journeyman, tradesman and certifying classes for 1 April 2018 - 31 March 2019 licensing year

 2016 CPD online -If you're renewing journeyman, tradesman or certifying class licences for the 2017-2018 year and you missed the 2016 roadshows, book your course now.